 Wind can have a significant effect on loads that may be lifted by a crane.
-Wind forces act differently on a crane depending upon the direction from which the wind is blowing (e.g., wind on the rear of the boom can result in decreased forward stability, wind on the underside of the boom can result in decreased backward stability, wind on the side of the boom can result in structural damages, etc.).
+Wind forces act differently on a crane depending upon the direction from which the wind is blowing (e.g., wind on the rear of the boom can result in decreased forward stability, wind on the underside of the boom can result in

+Wind forces can be determined by typical visible effects on the landscape.
 To assist you in determining prevailing wind conditions, refer to Table 2-1.